-A frequent challenge for children of seniors who are beginning to fail is how to help them with their finances without taking away their autonomy or getting into a tug-of-war over the issue.
+A frequent challenge for children of seniors who are beginning to fail is figuring out how to help them with their finances without taking away their autonomy or getting into a tug-of-war over the issue.
 Concerns often arise when visiting children find that bills have not been paid, papers are in disorder, or even that utilities have been cut off.
 It's not unusual to find parents defrauded by predators or going on a spree on the Home Shopping Network.

-All parents, children and the relationships between them come in different flavors.
+All parents, children, and the relationships between them come in different flavors.
 Some parents freely share financial information with their children and readily let them participate in bill paying and investment decisions.
-Others hold onto control as if their lives depended upon it -- and well it might, to the extent that they would lose their identity along with their checkbook.
+Others hold onto control as if their lives depended upon it—and well it might, to the extent that they would lose their identity along with their checkbook.
 They may even suspect their children of wanting to take their money.

 So there's no single answer for every situation.
 Following, however, are approaches that we have worked for many of our clients in the past:

 - Offer to help with bill paying.
 Permit the senior to continue to control the checkbook, but schedule a monthly sit-down to go through all of the bills that have accumulated.
 The child can write out the checks, but permit the parent to sign them.

 - Use the internet.
 With online access to accounts, children can monitor them without stepping to take control.
 If unusual payments or transfers occur, children can step in quickly, rather than waiting to review monthly statements.

 - Segregate accounts.
 Leave the senior in charge of the family checking account, but take control of investment accounts.
 This will leave only smaller amounts at risk, rather than the parent's entire estate.

 - Make sure the parent does estate planning while competent.
 Through properly-executed durable powers of attorney and revocable living trusts, children can step in when needed.